Improving your Legacy with a Family Council

 A family council is usually set up with all members of the family being eligible to participate.
 Unlike board members, members of the family council are not selected for their business acumen or training.
 Shareholders and non-shareholders, employed family members and non-employed family members, spouses and older children can all participate.
 The council may be a formal organization with regular meetings and appointed officers, or it might be an informal gathering of the family who are called together as needed.
 At meetings, issues that pertain to the family and its relationship with the business can be discussed openly and addressed from the family’s perspective.
 Therefore, it is important that a forum exist to explore the impacts of business decisions and important decisions within the family, provide feedback to the board, and allow family members to come together to discuss values and goals for the business.

 The challenges facing a family or a family in business are immense, particularly as both the business and the family grow.
 The family council, like the board of directors, can assist the family in finding workable solutions to the complex problems that arise when the family is in business together, or when the business is growing and they need to deal with matters before they become increasingly difficult to manage.

-At Northland, we now have two accredited Family Enterprise Advisors on staff specifically trained to help you and your family navigate toward success.
+At Northland, we now have an accredited Family Enterprise Advisor on staff specifically trained to help you and your family navigate toward success.
 Whether you have a family business, or your family needs more structure, we can provide impartial guidance and counsel to help you and your family overcome the challenges of creating a prosperous legacy.
 Please contact us for a complimentary consultation.